danini-the-panini/WEBdown/README.md

     $ tangle < foo.wd

 Alternatively, a file name can be provided as an argument, and `tangle` will attempt to open the file and use its contents as input.
+Any arguments after the first will be ignored.

     $ tangle bar.wd

-Any arguments after the first will be ignored.
+The weave command works simply by providing the shell script with an argument specifying the .wd file

+    $ weave baz.wd

+The output will be an HTML file with the same name as the given file.

 How to install it
 -----------------